 These owners have done as needed and disked the field to help prevent fires or the spread of fires.

-There are things you can do to “harden” your own home is you live near open space – that is, to make it more resistant to fire.
-Check out the whole list on the Cal Fire site, “Ready For Wildfire“.
+There are things you can do to “harden” your own home and create defensible space if you live near open space to make it more resistant to fire.
+Check out the whole list on the Cal Fire site, “Prepare for Wildfire“.